What do you do when your teething baby won’t sleep unless held at night? Here are 3 steps and remedies when your baby won’t stop crying.

 For instance, you can:

 - Offer frozen or cold items.
 Place a teething pacifier or a washcloth in the freezer for her to gnaw on and soothe her gums.

 - Provide teething toys.
 Amber teething necklaces and rubber teething toys are popular with many moms and babies.

 - Give teething biscuits.
 Is she starting to eat solids?
 Teething biscuits can give her something to chew on, relieving the pressure she might feel in her gums.

 - Switch medicines.
 Consult with your pediatrician about trying new medicines to see if one works better than the other.
-For instance, if Tylenol hasn’t been cutting it, see if giving Motrin will help.

 It can be hard to know what to do when your teething baby won’t sleep unless held suddenly.
 He won’t stop crying hysterically at night, and screams when he’s laid down flat in his crib.